At A Glance

 Part of the Museum Without Walls™: AUDIO program

-The 1,125′ line of poetry was painted without punctuation on the top of the stone retaining wall along the Schuylkill River bank of Kelly Drive
+The 1,125′ line of poetry is painted without punctuation like “a long breath of speech” on top of the retaining wall along the Schuylkill River

-Depending upon the variable light and the angle of the observer, the letterforms appear and disappear
+Letterforms appear and disappear depending upon the variable light and the angle of the observer

 Sleeping Woman is composed without punctuation, much like ancient Greek performance texts.

-The artwork was installed in 1991.
-The text, painted without punctuation on the top of the stone retaining wall that separates the Schuylkill River and the grass bank of Kelly Drive, was applied with a series of polyurethane coatings so that the words “emerge” from the stone.
+The artwork was installed in 1991, and begins near Frederic Remington’s Cowboy and ends near Carl Milles’ Playing Angels.
+The 1,125-foot line of text, painted on top of the stone retaining wall that separates the Schuylkill River and the grass bank of Kelly Drive, was applied with a series of polyurethane coatings so that the words “emerge” from the stone.
 Depending upon the variable light and the angle of the observer, the letterforms appear and disappear.
 The center of the text is marked by the word “RIVER.”

 Sleeping Woman is composed without punctuation, much like ancient Greek performance texts.
-Chimes describes the line as a “legible whisper; its surface will mirror the weather…the line will be part of the landscape.”
+Berg, who wrote the text specifically in response to its site in Fairmount Park, saw the line as “a long breath of speech,” and Chimes described it as a “legible whisper; its surface will mirror the weather…the line will be part of the landscape.”
 Unlike a book or poem, the line speaks to the reader from the ground.
-Berg gives voice to many authors and sources (in order of appearance in the line) including: Sophocles from Oedipus Tyrannus, Thoreau from Walden, Buson’s haiku, Yeats’s letters, various fragments from Sappho, poems by Emily Dickinson and Wallace Stevens, Buber’s Tales from the Hassidic Masters, Pound’s Cantos, and calligraphy from the Tea House in the Philadelphia Museum of Art.
+Berg gives voice to many authors and sources (in order of appearance in the line) including: Sophocles from Oedipus Tyrannus, Thoreau from Walden, Buson’s haiku, Yeats’s letters, various fragments from Sappho, poems by Emily Dickinson and Wallace Stevens, Buber’s Tales from the Hassidic Masters, Pound’s Cantos, and calligraphy from the Japanese Teahouse in the Philadelphia Museum of Art.
+Berg and Chimes requested that the full Sleeping Woman text not be published, so that only by experiencing the work along the river can it be enjoyed.

 Adapted from Public Art in Philadelphia by Penny Balkin Bach (Temple University Press, Philadelphia, 1992).